 Electromagnetic energy radiates in accordance with the basic wave theory.
 This theory describes the EM energy as travelling in a harmonic sinusoidal fashion at the velocity of light.
 Although many characteristics of EM energy are easily described by wave theory, another theory known as particle theory offers insight into how electromagnetic energy interacts with matter.
 It suggests that EMR is composed of many discrete units called photons/quanta.
-The energy of photon is
+The energy of photon is h = Planck's constant

-$$Q = hc / \lambda = h \nu$$
+$$Q = hc / \lambda = h v$$